shauryapednekar/logseq-public-notes/pages/complex numbers.md

 	  z \cdot (c + di) = c \cdot z + d \cdot zi = c \cdot z + d \cdot Rot90(z)
 	  $$
 	- #confused Not sure I understand the visual intuition behind this.
-- What does the complex number plane offer that the "regular" Cartesian/Euclidean plan does not?
+- What does the complex number plane offer that the "regular" Cartesian/Euclidean plane does not?
 	- The complex number plan has a strong notion of multiplication of two complex numbers.